-The HEY LEP's Investment Programmes Manager will have overall responsibility for managing the process of project identification and prioritisation, including scrutiny of EOIs, Full Applications and associated Due Diligence by the Investment Panel.
-The Investment Programmes Manager will also have overall responsibility for ensuring that applications and appraisal results are reviewed by the Investment Panel and LEP Board at the appropriate stages.
+The HEY LEP's Investment Programmes Team will have the responsibility for managing the process of project identification and prioritisation, including scrutiny of EOIs, Full Applications and associated Due Diligence by the Investment Panel.
+The Investment Programmes Team will also have responsibility for ensuring that applications and appraisal results are reviewed by the Investment Panel and LEP Board at the appropriate stages.

-The Investment Panel will be responsible for making recommendations and the HEY LEP Board will be responsible for final sign-off of decisions.
+The Investment Panel will be responsible for making recommendations and the HEY LEP Board will be responsible for final sign-off of decisions, where appropriate.